Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 version the shaman is practically disabled while the dance is performed.
 This mod makes an attempt to improve this ability by allowing the shaman to move at reduced speed while performing the dance.

-The dance can be further improved by an optional component which provides more features for high level shamans.
+The dance can be further improved by a number of optional components.
+More details can be found in the "Components" chapter below.

-An optional third component allows you to install the new spell "Shamanic Pact" to the spell book of the shaman.

 Available languages: English, French, German, Italian, Polish